 This can include a variety of help, advice and information from accessing drug and alcohol abuse services to gaining employment.

-- Managing money and accessing benefits
+- Managing finances, including budgeting and benefits

-- Support with accessing education, training and employment opportunities
+- Accessing education, training and employment

 Homeless Support and Housing Contacts